AriYacovson/AriYacovson/README.md

 - **AutoShift**: Designed a backend scheduling system with FastAPI, PostgreSQL, and SQLAlchemy.
 Integrated OpenAI API for flexible user input.
 - **Articles_Separation_DL**: Developed a solution to automatically separate articles within a PDF using a CNN model trained on Asif Library data.
+- **OpenAI Chatbot**: A web-based chatbot application driven by GPT-3.5-turbo, allowing users to exchange messages and generate images, complete with Docker deployment.

 ## 📚 Courses